 I used Amazon Transcribe to create a transcription of the debate audio.

-The transcription process produces a JSON file that is saved in the S3 bucket.
+The output JSON file is saved in a new S3 bucket created by Transcribe.
 The JSON file contains the following content and high-level structure:

 - jobName – job name specified for transcription.

 - accountId – Amazon account or IAM account?

 - transcripts – complete text of audio transcription.